sartography/cr-connect-tutorial/03_cr_connect_workflow/03_api.rst

 The API endpoints are defined in `api.yml` in the `paths` section.

-Endpoints all have a path.
+Endpoints all have a `path`.
 Our path will be `get_cards`.
-Endpoints can have parameters.
+Endpoints can have `parameters`.
 Our parameters are `cards` and `decks`.
-Our parameters are part of the query, are not required, and are integers.
+Our parameters are included as part of the query.
+They are integers, and are not required.

 The request type for our endpoint is `GET`.
-We tell the endpoint what Python code to execute in the `operationId`.
+We tell the endpoint what Python code to execute in `operationId`.
-We can turn off `security` for our endpoint, and add a `Configurator Tools` tag.
+We will turn off `security` for our endpoint, and add a `Configurator Tools` tag.

 We must define a `200` response.
-We declare that we are returning an `array` of `PlayingCards`.
+In the response, declare that we are returning an `array` of `PlayingCards`.

 Here is what that code looks like: